TheNasirPlatform/Docs/PLANs/PROJECT_PLAN_TEMPLATE.md

 ## 4. RECOMMENDED Tools and Technologies

-- **Programming Languages:**
-    List preferred programming languages.

-- **Frameworks & Libraries:**
+- **Programming languages, Frameworks & Libraries:**
-    Mention any specific frameworks or libraries to be used.
+    Mention any preferred tool to be used.

-- **Databases:**
-    List databases and related technologies.

 - **Other Tools:**
     List any additional tools (e.g., CI/CD, version control, testing frameworks).

-above recommended tools are not mandatory and you can implement it with any tools that you want
+above recommended tools are not mandatory and you can implement it with any tools that you want.

 ---
+## 5. Database Design

+- **Database Design**: Choosing the appropriate database type (relational vs. NoSQL), data models, and normalization.

+---

-## 5. System Architecture
+## 6. System Architecture

-- **Design Overview:**
-    Provide a high-level description of the system architecture (e.g., microservices, monolithic, etc.).
+- **System Architecture**: High-level structure of the system, how different components interact.
+- **Modularity**: How the system is divided into independent modules, promoting maintainability and scalability.
+- **Layering**: Separation of concerns (e.g., presentation, business logic, data access layers).
 - **Architecture Diagram (Optional):**
     Include a simple diagram of how the components will interact.

 ---

+## 7. Security

+- **Authentication & Authorization:**
+	How users log in and what they are allowed to do.
+- **Data Protection:**
+	Encryption and secure data storage

+---
-## 6. Future Enhancements (Optional)
+## 8. Future Enhancements (Optional)

 - **Planned Enhancements:**
     List any potential features or improvements that could be added later.

 ---

-## 7. Potential Risks & Mitigation (Optional)
+## 9. Potential Risks & Mitigation (Optional)

 - **Risk 1:**
     Description and mitigation strategy.